ruby/www.ruby-lang.org/en/documentation/ruby-from-other-languages/to-ruby-from-python/index.md

 * Although the keywords are a bit different, exceptions work about the same.
 * You’ve got embedded doc tools (Ruby’s is called rdoc).
+* There is good support for functional programming with first-class functions, anonymous functions, and closures.

 ### Differences